 The COVID-19 Vaccine is Currently Available

-All Individuals age 16 and older are now eligible to be vaccinated.
-All Tower Health vaccinations are administered by appointment only.
-This ensures enough doses of the vaccine are prepared for everyone who is scheduled to be vaccinated that day.
-Your appointment guarantees you will receive a vaccine.
+All individuals age 12 and older are eligible to be vaccinated.
+Tower Health offers COVID-19 vaccination by appointment and walk-in (Muhlenberg, PA clinic).
+An appointment guarantees you will receive a vaccine.

 For any individual who does not have access to technology and wants to schedule a vaccine appointment, please call 484-659-3000 Monday through Friday between 7:30 a.m. and 5:30 p.m.

 COVID-19 vaccines are safe and effectiveTower Health is administering the Pfizer and Moderna vaccines.
 While you will not be able to choose which vaccine you will receive, both have been proven safe and effective by the U.S. Food and Drug Administration.